Eleventh Year, Varsity Assistant Coach

-Coach Patrick Harris has been the Assistant Coach for the Varsity Program at Westwood High School for the past 7 seasons.
-The 2020-2021 season will be his 8th season on the staff as a Varsity Assistant Coach.
-He also serves as the Head of Scouting, the Head of Youth Development, and Off-Season Coordinator for the program.
+Coach Patrick Harris has been the Assistant Coach for the Varsity Program at Westwood High School for the past 9 seasons.

-Along with JV Coach Ryan Douglass, the two formed and manage the AAU basketball program New England Spartan Basketball and coach several teams throughout the Spring and Fall AAU seasons.
+Along with Varsity Head Coach Ryan Douglass, the two formed and manage the AAU basketball program New England Spartan Basketball and coach several teams throughout the Spring and Fall AAU seasons.

-Through Harris' first 7 seasons as a varsity assistant coach at Westwood, the team has complied a 125-39 record (76% winning percentage), including multiple state tournament victories, 2 Riley Classic Championships, 3 Tri-Valley League Championships, winning the TVL Sportsmanship Award, and an undefeated (20-0) regular season during the 2014-2015 season.
-He has also helped coach numerous TVL All-Stars, 3 TVL MVPs, and a Regional All State player.
+Through Harris' 10 seasons as a varsity assistant coach at Westwood, the team has complied a 153 - 61 record (71% winning percentage), including multiple state tournament victories, 2 Riley Classic Championships, 4 Tri-Valley League Championships, winning the TVL Sportsmanship Award, an undefeated (20-0) regular season during the 2014-2015 season, and reaching the Elite 8 of the Massachusetts Division 2 Playoffs in the 2022-2023 season.
+He has also helped coach numerous TVL All-Stars, 4 TVL MVPs, and a Regional All State player.

 For the 2019-2020 season, the Wolverines finished with a 22-3 record.